 - 1. Attempt to start an RTK survey configured to use the OmniSTAR system when RTK is unavailable. - 2.
 Tap Esc.
 You will be asked if you want to cancel the survey or start an OmniSTAR survey without waiting for RTK. - 3.
 Tap Continue to start an OmniSTAR survey. - 4.
 Select an OmniSTAR offset.
+The selected offset is indicated by a tick.

-NOTE - Because you have not received an RTK base yet, the offset list can not be filtered.
+NOTE - Because you have not yet received an RTK base, the offset list can not be filtered.
 You must select an offset with the appropriate base.